KasrAskari/learn-python-codes/README.md

-## essential Python tutorials for "Machine-Learning"
+## essential python tutorials for "Machine-Learning"